intrand/pf2e-lifeblade/print/src/lifeblade.md

 ## Feat 10
 -
 ;Lifeblade
 Your trance aura grows in size.
-The radius of your *life trance aura*, if you have one, is increased by 5 feet.
-The radius of your *matter trance aura*, if you have one, is increased by 10 feet.
+The radius of all known *trance auras* are increased by 10 feet.
 )

 item (